 What are the minimum admissions requirements?

-The following are the minimum requirements for admission to the Master of Science
+For more information about the minimum requirements for admission to the Master of

 What is the deadline to apply for admission?

 In order to allow the greatest flexibility for applicants, the ODL program follows

 a rolling admissions cycle, meaning that there is not a specific deadline for application.

 However, as the greatest demand for admittance is for the fall and spring terms, early

 application is strongly encouraged to guarantee placement within the program during